-Takes a look at the life of Queensland sugar cane cutters.
+The Cane Cutters (1948) takes a look at the life of Queensland sugar cane cutters.
 It shows itinerant workers contracting with a cane farmer, cutting the cane and loading it for transport, from early morning to dark.

 A scriptwriter and a director argue their approaches to the problem of a comprehensive documentary about Australia: one favours an experimental style, the other a more conventional approach.
 Excerpts, wittily observed, from both proposed films indicate the faults of each, and the problems of making such a film are chronicled with considerable humour.
 Far North Queensland features from 13:40.